JosephiusX/Html5-Css-Jonas/README.md

 this sets size no matter what padding is added, the default setting(content-box) is not as useful

             we can add the setting to the universal selector to apply it to all boxes, not the body tho because its not inherited

+## 52. Intro to flexbox

+to use flexbox set display:flex on a parent element to start

+            to use in child:
+                {
+                    display: flex;
+                    align-items: center; // centers vertivally by default
+                    align-items: flex-start; // top
+                    align-items: flex-end; // bottom
+                    justify-content: center: // centers horizontally by default
+                    justify-content: space-between // spaces out evenly
+                    justify-content: space-around // even amount of space around each element }